chermme/chermme/README.md

 - Carphone Warehouse
 - Orange

-*Logos represent the clients for the projects I've been working on, not all of which are the companies I've been working for directly*
+*The above list represents the project clients I've been working on, not all of which are the companies I've been working for directly*

 ### Projects